wtallis/t244mods/README.md

 EmptyMod
 --------

 This is pretty much the bare minimum mod.
-It does nothing except require its own presence on both the client and server.
+Equivalent to the example mod that now ships with Forge.

 SmeltingMod
 -----------